 Well, it does have a subtle coconut taste (super subtle though!) to it when compared to conventional caramel.
 It actually tastes nicer in mine and Mark’s opinion!
 If you’re on board with that, then this is the recipe for you.

-Once I have finished heating my vegan salted caramel, I leave it to thicken up in the fridge for just under 2 hours before I use it in baking (for example in Millionaires Shortbread).
+Once I have finished heating my vegan salted caramel, I leave it to thicken up in the fridge for just under 2 hours if I want it slightly thicker.
 If you want to use it to drizzle over something, for instance ice cream you could do this a lot sooner… or if you have chilled it to a more solid state, just pop it in the microwave!
 A little blast in the microwave will return it to its gooey and runny glory once again.

 What should you use it for, I hear you ask?

-It’d make perfect caramel in a millionaire’s shortbread since it sets so well and needless to say, it’d be perfect in a banoffee pie.
+It’d be perfect in a banoffee pie.
 Salted caramel brownies anyone?